tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 #### <a name="BKMK_key-date-time-ctrld-ops"></a> Date-time controlled operations

 Not-yet-valid and expired keys, those outside the *nbf* / *exp* window, will work for **decrypt**, **unwrap** and **verify** operations (won’t return 403, Forbidden).
 The rationale for using the not-yet-valid state is to allow a key to be tested before production use.
 The rationale for using the expired state is to allow recovery operations on data that was created when the key was valid.

-Access to the **encrypt**, **wrap**, and **sign** operations is not changed.
-These operations will not be allowed with not-yet-valid or expired keys.

-Also note that you can disable access to a key using Key Vault policies, or by updating the *enabled* key attribute to **false**.
+Also, you can disable access to a key using Key Vault policies, or by updating the *enabled* key attribute to **false**.

 For more information on data types see, [Data types](about-keys--secrets-and-certificates.md#BKMK_DataTypes).